-3.39 Wirral's soil assets are summarised below, along with an indication of current local pressure and how they might be expected to change in the future.

-3.40 Wirral's Agricultural Economy and Land Study highlights that nearly 27% of the land in Wirral (4,304 hectares) is still used for agricultural purposes, with cereals accounting for the majority of crops grown (24% of land use).
-It notes that soils in Wirral fall predominantly within 5 major soil associations - named Clifton, Bridgnorth, Blackwood, Sandwich and Salwick.
-Clifton (36%) is the predominant soil association in the agricultural areas, and is defined as a slowly permeable, seasonally waterlogged and coarse loamy soil.

-3.41 The study also included a climate study, to understand the limitations that climate change places on potential agricultural and horticultural land use.
-It found that the region does not, at this point, routinely suffer from excessively dry, wet, hot or cold conditions that may affect crop production.

-3.42 The Study of Agricultural Economy and Land in Wirral was undertaken to review and analyse agricultural practices and land use, farm income and viability, the socio-economic impact of farming, climate limitations and soil and geological information in Wirral in order to inform the emerging Local Plan.
-Based on the Agricultural Land Classification (ALC) of sample area surveys undertaken from 1988 to 1997 and estimations of soil associations in non-urban land within Wirral, extrapolated ALC results found that the majority of agricultural land within Wirral was either Grade 2, 3a or 3b.
-It was however stated that it is not possible to determine the ALC grade of particular land parcels without a detailed technical survey of the soil.
+- 3.39 Wirral's soil assets are summarised below, along with an indication of current local pressure and how they might be expected to change in the future. - 3.40 Wirral's Agricultural Economy and Land Study highlights that nearly 27% of the land in Wirral (4,304 hectares) is still used for agricultural purposes, with cereals accounting for the majority of crops grown (24% of land use).
+It notes that soils in Wirral fall predominantly within 5 major soil associations named Clifton, Bridgnorth, Blackwood, Sandwich and Salwick.
+Clifton (36%) is the predominant soil association in the agricultural areas, and is defined as a slowly permeable, seasonally waterlogged and coarse loamy soil. - 3.41 The study also included a climate study, to understand the limitations that climate change places on potential agricultural and horticultural land use.
+It found that the region does not, at this point, routinely suffer from excessively dry, wet, hot, or cold conditions that may affect crop production. - 3.42 The Study of Agricultural Economy and Land in Wirral was undertaken to review and analyse agricultural practices and land use, farm income and viability, the socio-economic impact of farming, climate limitations and soil and geological information in Wirral to inform the emerging Local Plan.
+Based on the Agricultural Land Classification (ALC) of 16 sample area surveys undertaken from 1988 to 1997 and estimations of soil associations in non-urban land within Wirral, extrapolated ALC results found that the majority of agricultural land within Wirral was either Grade 2, 3a or 3b.
+It was however stated that it is not possible to determine the ALC grade of the whole of Wirral or particular land parcels without a detailed technical survey of the soil.

 3.43 Grade 2 and 3a land classifications are considered to be of higher sensitivity by the ALC.
 The NPPF defines this as best and most versatile land and other lower quality land areas should be considered for development in preference of these areas.
-Therefore this study has assigned a moderate sensitivity rating to all areas of the Peninsula (which, as discussed above, for the purpose of this study will consider all currently farmed land as being potentially Grade 2 and 3a agricultural land) until such time as detailed, or on site, investigations are undertaken to determine agricultural land quality in specific locations of the Peninsula.
+Therefore, this study has assigned a moderate sensitivity rating to all areas of the Peninsula (which, as discussed above, for the purpose of this study will consider all currently farmed land as being potentially Grade 2 and 3a agricultural land) until such time as detailed, or on site, investigations are undertaken to determine agricultural land quality in specific locations of the Peninsula.
+Should site specific and up-to date information on ALC (using an agreed and up-to-date accredited site-specific agricultural land assessment) be forthcoming, then ALC coverage maps could be updated in the future and sensitivity ratings adjusted accordingly.